cs4241-18a/a1-gettingstarted/README.md

                                   to take the content type as an argument.
 - **Map on the Page:** I added a map to the page so that I could better display all the places where I've lived.
-I set up the map to show a pin at all the cities where I've lived and set up the buttons with the city names in the "PLACES I'VE LIVED" box to focus the map on that city.
+I set up the map to show a pin at all the cities where I've lived and set up buttons with the city names in the "PLACES I'VE LIVED" box to focus the map on those cities.
 - **Responsive Design:** I set up `style.css` to change the layout of the grid for specific sized screens.
-From a technical point of view, I researched how to use `@media` tags in `style.css` to conditionally change the layout of the grid.
+From a technical point of view, I researched how to use `@media` queries in `style.css` to conditionally change the layout of the grid.
 Since I had 3 layouts, I ended up with 2 `@media` tags (and one default layout).